forestgeo/fgeo.x/revdep/problems.md

     ```
     Re-running with no redirection of stdout/stderr.
     Hmm ... looks like a package
-    You may want to clean up by 'rm -Rf C:/Users/LeporeM/AppData/Local/Temp/1/RtmpucjJbl/Rd2pdf7d0c66867ce'
+    You may want to clean up by 'rm -Rf C:/Users/LeporeM/AppData/Local/Temp/1/RtmpsJXlhE/Rd2pdf3a281f1e1752'
     ```

 *   checking PDF version of manual ...
 WARNING
     ```
     LaTeX errors when creating PDF version.
     This typically indicates Rd problems.
-    ```

-*   checking dependencies in R code ...
-NOTE
-    ```
-    Namespace in Imports field not imported from: 'fgeo.x'
-      All declared Imports should be used.
     ```